 The UK's renewable energy sector is flourishing and much of the gains are being driven by a single technology, specifically solar panels.
 The region’s solar energy growth compared to previous years is significant, as more investors are turning to this sector with the vision that in the near future it will be the most dependent.

 As a result of countries in the European Union setting a target of 20% of energy consumption coming from renewable sources by 2020, the UK government has set up a target as well, of 15% growth.
-Even though at first glance this may seem like the UK is lagging behind its European neighbors, a report published by the UK government entitled “Section 6- Renewables” shows that the prospects for the sector are improving at a fast pace.
-As the report states, “solar photovoltaic (PV) capacity was the largest contributor to the increase a year earlier, increasing by 1.9 gigawatts [equal to one billion watts], with the majority of this coming from large-scale schemes."
+Even though at first glance this may seem like the UK is lagging behind its European neighbours, a report published by the UK government entitled “Section 6- Renewables” shows that the prospects for the sector are improving at a fast pace.
+As the report states, “solar photovoltaic (solar PV) capacity was the largest contributor to the increase a year earlier, increasing by 1.9 gigawatts [equal to one billion watts], with the majority of this coming from large-scale schemes."

 The technological advances in the solar energy sector have made solar panels much more efficient than ever before.
 This has directly contributed to the falling cost of solar energy up to 50% over the past decade which has led to an increase in the field.
 But even with the growth of the solar energy sector, the need for cheaper, renewable energy to meet the future demands is still an issue in the present day.
+Check out here about the opportunities for solar panel grants from the state.

 Concern for the Future of Solar Panels in UK